How The Sun Affects Your Skin

 UV index 8 (red): Very high risk of burning for types 1 and 2, high risk for types 3,4 and 5, medium risk for type 6.

 Check out the UV index for today’s UK weather at the Met Office website.
+Meanwhile, you can learn more about burns and scalds can effect on your skin, and how to treat them.

 How to treat sun-damaged skin